Finest Quality since 1896

 Order: the Customer's request for the Goods, as offered in a written or verbal form.

-Order Confirmation: the supplier’s written acceptance of the Customer’s Order
+Order Confirmation: the Supplier’s written acceptance of the Customer’s Order (email shall suffice).

 Specification: any description of the Goods, including fabric composition, physical properties and any related shades or designs.